Code-Institute-Submissions/clicksnap/README.md

 - [Maps-Generator](https://maps-generator.com/)
   I have used the __Maps Generator__ on the _Contact Page_ to show a thumbnail which when clicked will show the company’s location in google maps.

+## Testing:

+### User Stories:

+- As a potential student, I can click the gallery page directly from the navigation menu to view students work.
+I can click the arrows to scroll through each photograph.
+From here I can click a link that takes me to the contact page so that I can fill out the form regarding enrolling on a course.

+- As a client I can view students work in the gallery page and see the names and descriptions of their work.
+From here I click a link below to send an email or fill out a form so that I can enquire about hiring.

+- As an owner I have provided a schedule page for my students, so that I can easily make any updates, changes or new information as well as show the current schedule on a weekly basis.

+- As an owner I have provided a text box on the contact page, so that any students or visitors can easily get in contact and also give any feedback.

+- As a user/student/potential student I can access the contact page directly from the navigation menu.
+From here I can fill out a form, email or call the company so that I can share any ideas, or speak to someone directly if I have any problems.

+- As a student/potential student, I can click on the schedule page and be able to view any changes to the current weeks timetable and also have the option to download the monthly schedule so that I can print this out.

+- As a potential student, I can see the skills levels on the home page of the website.
+I can also see the cost, information on each course and what sort of payment plans they offer.